Learn what causes allergies and how to help reduce your exposure and symptoms.

 Laundry can be a chore.
-But taking allergens for a spin in the washer and dryer can help minimize your exposure, helping you find allergy symptom relief.
+But taking allergens for a spin in the washer and dryer can help minimize your exposure, so you can enjoy more allergy -symptom relief.

-If you don’t have a “sanitize” or “allergen cycle” setting on your washing machine, the whites or hot cycle (>130ºF/54 ºC) can help reduce dust mites.
-Make sure you follow the instructions on your laundry and the detergent’s packaging to select the right temperature to avoid damaging your clothing and linens.
+If you don’t have a “sanitize” or “allergen cycle” setting on your washing machine, the whites or hot cycle (>130ºF/54ºC) can help reduce dust mites.
+Make sure you follow the instructions on your washing machine and the detergent’s packaging to select the right temperature to avoid damaging your clothing and linens.

 Don’t hang laundry out to dry in the sun, where it can collect pollen and mould spores.